AdobeDocs/campaign-standard-learn.en/help/control-panel-tutorials/subdomains-and-certificates/adding-ssl-certificates.md

 ### Step 1: Generate [!UICONTROL Certificate Signing Requests]

-The [!UICONTROL Certificate Signing Request] (CSR) is required for the purchase of a SSL certificate.
-It needs to be generated for the instance and the subdomains you are planning to secure.
+A [!UICONTROL Certificate Signing Request] (CSR) is required for the purchase of an SSL certificate.
+It must be generated for the instance and the subdomains you are planning to secure.

 The video below describes how to generate a [!UICONTROL Certificate Signing Request] in [!UICONTROL Control Panel].